Designing A Video Search Service with AWS – AWS Cloud Computing Architecture

 The external metadata contains the position of text, speech, entities etc. in the video.

-Speech recognition, text recognition & frame analysis etc. is run on the video to locate the queried content.
+Speech recognition, text recognition & frame analysis etc. are run on the video to locate the queried content.

 For more information on this read video content analysis.